No stretch of road in Southern Utah provides more must-see destinations than the scenic highways connecting Bryce Canyon to Zion National Park.

 Hike Distance: 1-5 miles roundtrip, depending on desired distance.

-The Elkheart Slot Canyons are a semi-technical series of slot canyons.
-Be aware that they are also known as the Huntress Slot Canyons and even Diana’s Throne.
+Be aware that they are also known as the Huntress Slot Canyons and sometimes misnomered as Diana’s Throne.
 However, Diana’s Throne is actually a feature within the canyon.

-If you use Google Maps to find the Elkheart Slot Canyons trailhead, it will accurately deliver you to a large dirt lot.
+If you use Google Maps to find the Elkheart Slot Canyons trailhead, it will accurately deliver you to a large dirt parking lot.
 There are no signs or markings, just a dirt lot located on a sharp corner of the road.

-You will find a dirt road with tire tracks but only ATVs and 4WD vehicles should attempt this stretch.
-Most of you will need to walk this section by foot.
 After a quarter mile, you will encounter telephone wires that intersect the path.
 Local guides know the fastest route, but there is no way to identify it otherwise.
 Instead, follow any of the unmarked trails toward the canyon wall until you arrive at the wash.

-Moqui Cave
+14. Moqui Cave

 Drive Distance: 11 minutes, 11 miles from Mount Carmel Junction